• Skip to primary navigation

 After that, add the simple syrup and gin to the cocktail shaker.

-Hand gently muddling fresh mint.
+Hand muddling a drink with fresh limes and mint.

 Hand pouring clear liquid from a silver jigger into a cocktail shaker.